 Community support is important for every LMS platform.
 Both platforms have active communities that drive the direction of each platform’s development.
 Moodle’s community focuses on online education and publishes the latest trends, news, and updates along with discussion forums in the communities.
 There are countless providers and communities within Moodle, so information can be vast.
 Additionally, Moodle has a network of 100 certified resellers, partners, and other service providers.
 Services offered by these partners include hosting, customizations, consulting, theming, and more.

 On the other hand, Open edX shares useful information on advanced topics that attract higher education institutions and universities.
 Furthermore, real-time discussions can be done through email and the Open edX Slack workspace.
 You’re always welcome to join the Open edX Community Discussion Forum too.
-Beyond the community, the Open edX marketplace, is a large collective of service providers offering Open edX installation and hosting, customization, course development services, and more.
+Beyond the community, the Open edX marketplace is a large collection of service providers offering Open edX installation and hosting, customization, course development services, and more.
 These communities release industry tips, tricks, and industry insights.
 The Open edX service providers offer their own press releases, case studies, white papers, and blogs as well.

 Open edX and Moodle are excellent platforms that serve the same purpose for different target audiences and offer different features.
 Both of them have their benefits and drawbacks, so it is totally up to the LMS buyer’s requirements and budgets.